es2023-s17-hu-prep/es2023-HU-RO-traning/module-B.md

     * restaurant owners can manage incoming reservations
     * Displaying a list of reservations with relevant details like date, time, party size, and contact information
-    * Enable the confirmation or cancellation of reservations **You do not need to implement the features above in your prototype.
-You should display only the "Reservation" title on this page.**
+    * Enable the confirmation or cancellation of reservations

 * **Review Management**
 Implement a feature for restaurant owners to manage customer reviews.